 Horse racing was one of the first sports enjoyed by both Māori and Pākehā.
 There was a racecourse at the Māori village of Rangiaowhia in the 1840s and 1850s, and Māori organised races on remote Ruapuke Beach in the 1870s.
 After military townships were founded, racing, hunt and later trotting clubs were formed.
 The Alexandra Racing Club at Pirongia, established in 1866, is one of New Zealand’s oldest, and its annual Boxing Day races are a Waikato institution.
 The Waikato Racing Club has its course at Te Rapa, Hamilton, and there are also regular racing and trotting events at Te Awamutu, Cambridge, Matamata and Te Aroha.
 Other equestrian events, such as polo, are also popular.

 Waikato’s rivers and lakes provide opportunities for a range of aquatic sports.
 There were rowing and sailing events on Lake Rotoroa (also known as Hamilton Lake) from the 19th century, and in the later 20th century there were power-boat races on the Waikato River.
 Boating events took place on Raglan Harbour (Whāingaroa) in the early 1900s.
-An annual river regatta has been held at Ngāruawāhia since the 1890s.
-With its mix of sports, including waka events and Māori cultural activities, it draws large crowds.
+An annual regatta has been held at Ngāruawāhia since the 1890s.
+With its mix of sports, including waka events and Māori cultural activities, this draws large crowds.

 From the late 1940s Lake Karapiro, a hydro lake on the Waikato River, became an international rowing and canoeing venue.
 The world rowing championships were held there in 1978 and 2010.
 Since 2002 the Gallagher Great Race, an annual rowing contest between the University of Waikato and a team from Cambridge, Harvard or another overseas university, has been held on a stretch of the Waikato River through Hamilton.